qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 Because faking helps to keep the code simple, it enables us to work at a higher pace - more faster test-fail-code-refactor cycles.

-Struggling with the awkward feeling?
-A different way of looking at faking and cheating, like returning a constant value, is that we initially provide a very specific implementation, which we generalize later on.
+Struggling with that awkward feeling?
+A different way of looking at faking and cheating is that we initially provide a very specific implementation, which we generalize later on.
 The fake is correct behaviour, but correct for a very limited scope only.
-It's too specific, but good enough as a baby step towards our goal.
+It is too specific, but good enough as a baby step towards our goal.

 ## Further reading